bunopnu/pertu/README.md

 To get started with Pertu, follow these steps:

-1. Download the latest release from GitHub.
+1. Download the source code from GitHub.

-2. Extract the downloaded files to a directory of your choice.
+2. Extract the `src/` folder to a directory of your choice.

-3. Add the directory where you extracted Pertu to your system's environment path.
+3. Add the `src/` directory where you extracted Pertu to your system's environment path.

 ## Manager Requirements

 Before using the `rebar3`/`erlangls` managers with Pertu, ensure you have the following prerequisites installed:

-- `rebar3`:
+- `rebar3`
   - Erlang/OTP
-- `erlangls`:
+- `erlangls`
   - Erlang/OTP
   - Rebar3